 Merkel and Myrtle visited Jam on Fullarton for a late lunch recently.
 This is a small café on Fullarton Road just North of Greenhill Road.
 It overlooks the South parklands.
 The Café has a few tables on the first floor and a few tables outside under Umbrellas on the ground floor.

-The hot chocolate came large red ceramic cup and saucer.
-It was topped with white froth and chocolate powder.
-It was too sweet and milky to be a serious hot chocolate.
-The cost was $3.50.
+The hot chocolate came in a Vittoria ceramic cup and saucer.
+It was topped with a white froth and a plenty of chocolate powder.
+This was and average quality hot chocolate for an average price of $3.60.

 Tuesday, July 8, 2014

 Monday, July 7, 2014

 Signore’s is in Adelaide Central Plaza off Rundle Mall.
 The Café is near in lower ground food court opposite the new Bar 9 stall which took over from a T-bar outlet.
 Merkel was alerted to this café through an article in the Adelaide city messenger on hot chocolate.
 Signore’s provide sandwhiches, pizzas and Italian meals.

 A number of different hot chocolates were available at Signore’s.
 This included a good looking Vienna hot chocolate, a mint hot chocolate and a white hot chocolate.
 Merkel chose the chilli hot chocolate.
 This was thick Italian style hot chocolate in a Rio Blend 64 cup and saucer.
 This was a delicious chilli hot chocolate.
 Signore’s is worth a visit for the hot chocolate alone.